YuzuJS/WinningJS-build/README.md

 ## How to Use with Visual Studio

-Although more work will eventually be done in this area, to automate this process, for now you can manually integrate grunt and WinningJS-build into your Visual Studio project.
+Although more work will eventually be done in this area, to automate this process, for now you can manually integrate Grunt and WinningJS-build into your Visual Studio project.
 This causes the above build steps to be run when using Visual Studio's *Build* task.

 Open your `.jsproj` file for editing (e.g. in Notepad).
 Assuming you have a `grunt.js` gruntfile similar to the one